Map the current channels

 Account pricing applies

-List phone, email, WhatsApp, web, reps and spreadsheets before choosing the replacement flow.
+List phone, email, WhatsApp, web, reps and spreadsheets before setting the replacement flow.

 Check product access, prices, usual products, delivery dates and account users before the order is placed.